The University now recommends the use of Microsoft Teams for those requiring HIPAA-compliant video conferencing options.

-The Faculty Innovation Center, working with partners from all over campus, has developed this online resource to provide you with all the information necessary to develop a plan specific to your courses and your needs to allow you to continue teaching in the event of campus closure or other disruptions: https://facultyinnovate.utexas.edu/continue-teaching-during-campus-disruptions.
+The School of Nursing, working with partners from all over campus, is working to provide you with all the information necessary to develop a plan specific to your courses and your needs to allow you to continue teaching in the event of campus closure or other disruptions: https://ctl.utexas.edu/keep-teaching.
 Or, contact me any time if you’d like some assistance developing your “virtual teaching strategy”.

 Zoom is an easy-to-use (and FREE) video conferencing tool available for you AND your students.

 Zoom is not the university’s official video conferencing tool.
 However, work is ongoing that may change that in the coming months.